zzdtravel

 Basilica di Santa Maria Novella

-Basilica di Santa Maria Novella-November 2024
+Basilica di Santa Maria Novella-December 2024

 The striking green-and-white marble facade of 13th- to 15th-century Basilica di Santa Maria Novella fronts an entire monastical complex, comprising romantic church cloisters and a frescoed chapel.
 The basilica itself is a treasure chest of artistic masterpieces, climaxing with frescoes by Domenico Ghirlandaio.
 The lower section of the basilica's striped marbled facade is transitional from Romanesque to Gothic; the upper section and the main doorway (1456–70) were designed by Leon Battista Alberti.
 Book in advance online to avoid queues.